KameronHuggins/windows-help-desk-operations-lab/README.md

 - Lessons learned
 - Administrator reflection

-The primary goal is to develop disciplined troubleshooting, clear technical documentation, and an understanding of how identity, permissions, networking, Windows services, and security controls interact inside an organization.
+The goal is to develop disciplined troubleshooting, practical Windows administration skills, and documentation habits that would support escalation or handoff to another technician.

 ---